All Episodes

 There was a genuineness.

-But I didn't feel like I was being snowed or I I mean it's fun, because the the thing about President Obama that is some of the baggage that he brings, some of it are his actual policies, of course, but there is a condescension and a and and a a lack of uh uh of genuineness to invent a word there, I guess.
+I mean, I disagreed with him about everything, but I didn't feel like I was being snowed or I mean, it's fun because the thing about President Obama that is some of the baggage that he brings, some of it are his actual policies, of course, but there is a condescension and a lack of genuineness to invent a word there, I guess.

 As a case in point, Bill Clinton, they talked about Bill Clinton walking into a room and the political skills and connecting and eye to eye and that kind of retail political skill.

-Bill Clinton had it, Ronald Reagan had it.
+Bill Clinton had it.

 Irrespective of ideology, just that ability to connect.